javierdejuan/backtracking-Tutorial/solving a maze/README.md

  return false;                                          // backtracking is trigger here }
 ```

+To see how this pseudo-code works, let's dump the initial stack:

 This piece of code has a problem: We can search again an again the same sub-problems, which is time and ressources consumming.
 To avoid this, we need to check if the current candidate has already been tested by other branch.

 ## The Lookup Table